 Anne works at the company's head office and assists the human resources department with its mental health initiatives.
 She spends about 20 per cent of her time on these human resources responsibilities, which she began a few years ago after having worked as an analyst with the organization for many years.
 Anne herself lives with a multitude of lifelong mental illnesses, including severe depression and obsessive-compulsive disorder.
 Her accommodations include soft measures like patience and time.
 The human resources director also checks in with her regularly to see how she is doing, particularly when she is going through an episode of depression.
 Anne has been given two computers to help her multitask and fulfil her job requirements.
 As well, she uses some of the universal supports the organization provides, such as the option of working from home, paid sick days, and flexible scheduling.

-Not only is Anne known as a high performer, with Key workplace strategies profiled a number of work-related awards to her credit, she is in Anne's story: also one of the first employees at Rose Financial to disclose a mental illness.
-Doing so has only increased her • Regular check-ins and peer support organizational profile: other employees now see her as an inspiration.
-Still, when Anne needs a sick day, she A work environment that supports productivity makes up a physical ailment to share with her manager Access to sick days and colleagues.
-That is, she'd rather call in with a cold or flu than have people suspect she is experiencing • The option to work from home mental illness.
-Flexible schedule options
+Not only is Anne known as a high performer, with a number of work-related awards to her credit, she is also one of the first employees at Rose Financial to disclose a mental illness.
+Doing so has only increased her organizational profile: other employees now see her as an inspiration.
+Still, when Anne needs a sick day, she makes up a physical ailment to share with her manager and colleagues.
+That is, she'd rather call in with a cold or flu than have people suspect she is experiencing mental illness.